LLM-powered Data Augmentation for Enhanced Cross-lingual Performance: Dataset Augmentation

 \subsection{LLMs for Data Generation}

-Our preliminary experiments reveal that language models that are specifically fine-tuned on downstream NLP tasks, such as BLOOMZ~\cite{muennighoff2022crosslingual} and Flan-T5~\cite{chung2022scaling}, struggle to follow the complex instructions.
-Conversely, more recent LLMs such as ChatGPT, GPT-4, Dolly-v2, StableVicuna, which are designed to handle more intricate and general-purpose instructions, have demonstrated success in following our instructions for data.
-GPT-4 and ChatGPT also stand out with the capability of generating examples in non-English languages.
+Our preliminary experiments reveal that language models that are specifically fine-tuned on downstream NLP tasks, such as BLOOMZ~\cite{scao2022bloom} and Flan-T5~\cite{chung2022scaling}, struggle to follow the complex instructions.
+Conversely, more recent LLMs such as Dolly-v2, StableVicuna, ChatGPT, and GPT-4, which are designed to handle more intricate and general-purpose instructions, have demonstrated success in following our instructions for data generation.
+ChatGPT and GPT-4 also stand out with the capability of generating examples in non-English languages.

-We explore synthetic data generation with the four aforementioned LLMs, balancing between open-access models and closed models, (see \S\ref{sec:main-results}).
-Specifically, we use \texttt{dolly-v2-12b}, which is derived from EleutherAI’s Pythia-12b \cite{biderman2023pythia} and fine-tuned on a \mytilde15K instructions generated by Databricks employees; and \texttt{StableVicuna13B}, an RLHF (reinforcement learning from human feedback) fine-tuned Vicuna model on various conversational and instructional datasets, where Vicuna is an open-source LLaMA model \cite{touvron2023llama} fine-tuned on user-shared conversations collected from ShareGPT\footnote{\url{https://github.com/lm-sys/FastChat}}.
+We explore synthetic data generation with the four aforementioned LLMs, balancing between open-access models and closed models (see \S\ref{sec:main-results}).
+Specifically, we use \texttt{dolly-v2-12b},\footnote{Model details are included in \autoref{sec:models_urls}.} which is derived from EleutherAI’s Pythia-12b \cite{biderman2023pythia} and fine-tuned on a \mytilde15K instructions generated by Databricks employees; and \texttt{StableVicuna-13B}, an RLHF (reinforcement learning from human feedback) fine-tuned Vicuna model on various conversational and instructional datasets - Vicuna is an open-source LLaMA model \cite{touvron2023llama} fine-tuned on user-shared conversations collected from ShareGPT.\footnote{\url{https://github.com/lm-sys/FastChat}}